Kenyan police clash with protesters as anger over bad governance and police brutality spreads

 A protester, Rose Murugi, said police were part of the problem, adding, "We will say it boldly, we will say it courageously, police brutality must end and Ruto must go.”

 Local media on Wednesday published the names and photos of some of those who died during last year’s protests.
-The headline in a major newspaper, The Standard, read “A luta Continua," which means “The struggle continues” in Portuguese and was the slogan of rebels during Mozambique's struggle for independence from colonial rule.
+The headline of a major newspaper, The Standard, read “A luta Continua," which means “The struggle continues” in Portuguese.
+It was the slogan of rebels during Mozambique's struggle for independence from colonial rule.

+During the protests, the Communication Authority banned the live coverage of demonstrations and switched off some of the free-to-air television signals, drawing condemnation from human rights groups.

 Political analyst Herman Manyora called the protesters “heroes” who paid the ultimate price and should be remembered.